2le/style_guide/ruby-style-guide.md

 You can generate a PDF or an HTML copy of this guide using [Transmuter](https://github.com/TechnoGate/transmuter).

-[^1]: http://bit.ly/coffescript-says-no-to-ternary Indeed, the authors of coffeescript outlawed the ternary (`t ? a : b`) operator
+[^1]: http://bit.ly/coffescript-says-no-to-ternary "Indeed, the authors of coffeescript outlawed the ternary (`t ? a : b`) operator"

 ### Table of Contents